-If a pregnancy has occurred, once you’ve made one of two choices – remaining pregnant, or terminating your pregnancy, there are three more basic choices to make.
-Parenthood, abortion or adoption are all equally viable, legal (in most locations) and valid choices, any of which may be the best choice for someone at a given time, and no one of those choices is any simpler or easier to make than another.
+If a pregnancy has occurred, once you’ve made one of two choices – choosing to remain pregnant, or to terminate your pregnancy -- there are three more basic choices to make.
+Parenthood, abortion or adoption are all equally viable, legal (in many locations) and valid choices, any of which may be the best choice for someone at a given time, and no one of those choices is any universally better, simpler or easier to make than another.

-When a person becomes pregnant but does not want to remain pregnant or become a parent, they have the option of abortion, a medical procedure which terminates a pregnancy.
+When a person becomes pregnant and does not want to remain pregnant or become a parent, they have the option of abortion, medical procedures which terminate pregnancy.